Skip to content

 • Minimum thread size: #4-40 UNC (M3×0.5 metric) for production reliability. #2-56 (M2×0.4) is achievable but expect higher tap breakage rates and longer cycle times.

 • Prefer through-tapped holes when possible.
-They allow through-chip evacuation and eliminate the need for a relief groove.
+They allow through-chip evacuation and simplify thread depth control.

 • Thread-forming taps (roll taps) in aluminum and soft steels produce stronger threads with no chips.
 Specify 75% thread engagement (not 100%) to reduce tap load.